With everything going on in the world right now… economy, lay offs, doom and gloom news…

 Have 1-2 people (or chatGPT) proofread your resume before you save it as a pdf.

-Our coaching clients always create 2 formats of their resume.
+Our coaching clients always create a text-only format of their resume.

-This format should be a text only pdf version of your resume that you can upload to job boards.
+This format should be a text only pdf version of your resume that you can upload to job boards and send to recruiters.

-We want it to be easy for a system (aka a machine) to identify keywords in your resume.
+We want the format to be easy for a system (aka a machine) to identify keywords in your resume.

 NOTE: The resume is the #1 area most people get stuck or have a hard time with.
 So I want to stress something here: